anoma/nspec/docs/anomian.juvix.md

 > mailboxes.
 Each mailbox is a queue of messages and can also contain additional
 > data if needed.
 The following diagram illustrates this concept.
 Each mailbox
 > is intended to serve a specific purpose.
 For simplicity, we refer to the entire
-> cluster as a mailbox.
+> cluster as a its mailboxes.

 --8<-- "./arch/node/types/messages.juvix.md:MailboxCluster"